wspace/hapyli/tutorial/variablesandtheheap.md

 ```

 Remember that HaPyLi is a typeless language.
 All variables are ultimately
 integers.
-In the example above, \*global and \*local evaluate to the address in
+In the example above, `*global` and `*local` evaluate to the address
-heap memory where their data is stored.
-You can add to and subtract from these
+in heap memory where their data is stored.
+You can add to and subtract from
-pointers as if they were ordinary integers - which is exactly how the "copy"
+these pointers as if they were ordinary integers - which is exactly how the
-function works.
+`copy` function works.

 The example below further illustrates this point: